celerizer/libh8300h/README.md

 ## Usage

-- The following example code can be used to initialize a Channel F console:
+- The following example code can be used to initialize an NTR-032 console:

 ```c
 h8_system_t system;